-You can automate Health Checks on MobiledgeX’s Platform or configure it manually.
+You can automate Health Checks on MobiledgeX’s platform or configure it manually.
 For example, you can configure a Health Check so that it does not run for app instances.
-Health Checks verify the performance of a specific component, and where possible, verifies the module is functioning within the designated normal tolerances.
+Health Checks verify the performance of a specific component, and where possible, verify the module is functioning within the designated normal tolerances.

 Health Checks and QoS checks are built into MobiledgeX’s platform.
 Once the results of the Health Checks are available, the MobiledgeX team is notified and can take appropriate actions to address any errors or warning conditions detected by the Health Checks.

 For example, periodic tests are performed between the MobiledgeX Global Controller and the regional controllers and cloudlets.
 These tests can confirm that the cloudlets and controllers are active and responding.
 Additionally, the latency between these components is recorded and monitored for performance.

 Alerts generated by the Health Checks are treated the same as any other alert; they can be sent to any defined alert receivers provided that the RBAC security is satisfied.
 Managing alerts this way allows operators to receive notifications of possible up-stack issues that could potentially affect their cloudlet(s).

 Alerts are generated when criteria that the user defines are met.
 Alerts enable you to monitor the performance and counteract irregularities within the system, helping you proactively mitigate any performance or functional issues.
 A notification is sent either through Slack, PagerDuty, or email, depending on the preferred delivery method configured by the user.
 When the issue or condition is resolved, an additional notification is sent to the user indicating that the issue has been fixed.

 Some alerts depend on Health Checks which the user on the MobiledgeX Edge-Cloud Console can enable.
 See below for examples of Alerts.

 Alert subscriptions can be filtered based on a severity level.
 Currently, you can select one of three severity levels.